 10.30.1 General

 The RD protocol may be supported by an HT STA and by a DMG STA that is not an EDMG STA.
-The RD protocol shall be supported by an EDMG STA.
+The RD protocol shall be supported by an EDMG STA, when the STA is not operating TDD channel access.
 A STA receiving an RDG is never required to use the grant.
 The RD protocol defined in this subclause applies to both types of HT STAs and DMG STAs.

 A DMG STA indicates support of the RD protocol feature using the Reverse Direction subfield of the DMG STA Capability Information field of the DMG Capabilities element.
 A STA shall set the Reverse Direction subfield to 1 in frames that it transmits containing the DMG Capabilities element if dot11RDResponderOptionImplemented is true.
 Otherwise, the STA shall set the Reverse Direction subfield to 0.
-For an EDMG STA, dot11RDResponderOptionImplemented shall always be set to true.
+For an EDMG STA, dot11RDResponderOptionImplemented shall always be set to true, when the EDMG STA is not operating TDD channel access.
 In a DMG STA, the RDG/More PPDU subfield and the AC Constraint subfield are present in the QoS Control field.

 Some more issue found by the author of this document: